Sir Richard Bickerton 1st Baronet

 He married Mary Anne Hussey of Wrexham on 2 January 1758 and in addition to Sir Richard Hussey Bickerton had another son who died young, and two daughters.

-From 1790 until his death Bickerton was M.P. for Rochester in the Admiralty interest.
-He was a friend of Lord Sandwich, the first lord of the Admiralty from 1771-82.
+From 1790 until his death Bickerton was the M.P. for Rochester in the Admiralty interest.
+He was a great friend of Lord Sandwich, the first lord of the Admiralty from 1771-82.